symfony/symfony-docs/key-management.rst

     .. code-block:: yaml

         # config/packages/key_management.yaml
-        framework:
         key_management:
             clients:
                 app: '%env(KMS_DSN)%'
             store:
-                    # the client wrapping the data keys this store creates
+                # the master key wrapping the data keys this store creates;
+                # the only required option
+                key_id: 'alias/app-key'
+                # the client that master key belongs to; defaults to the
+                # default client
                 client: app
-                    # the master key on that client
-                    key_id: 'alias/app-key'
                 # defaults below
                 connection: 'doctrine.dbal.default_connection'
                 table: 'key_management_data_keys'
                 # seconds after which the current data key of a scope is
                 # retired in favour of a fresh one; the default of 30 days
                 # keeps what one key seals under the collision bound of the
-                    # random 96-bit IV each payload carries
+                # random 96-bit IV each payload carries.
+0 retires the key on
+                # every call, null never retires it
                 max_age: 2592000

     .. code-block:: php